Periodicity Schedule

 • Use the CDC growth charts to monitor growth for children age 2 years and older in the U.S.

-2) All organ systems
+2) All organ systems:

-Blood Pressure: Blood pressure should be checked annually beginning at 3 years of age.
+• Blood Pressure: Blood pressure should be checked annually beginning at 3 years of age.
 Infants and children with risk factors should have blood pressure checked before 3 years.
+Access NHLBI/NIH blood pressure charts.

-Newborn Screening: Note that newborn screening includes blood spot, bilirubin, hearing screening, and screening for critical congenital heart disease by pulse oximetry after 24 hours of age and before discharge.
+Note that newborn screening includes blood spot, bilirubin, hearing screening, and screening for critical congenital heart disease by pulse oximetry after 24 hours of age and before discharge.
 Confirm initial screen was accomplished, verify results, and follow up, as appropriate.

-Hemoglobin/Anemia: Test at 12 months.
+Test at 12 months.
 Assess risk at 4 months, 15 months, and at every visit afterwards.
 Menstruating females are at risk for iron deficiency anemia.

-Lipid Screening: Test all children once between 9 and 11 years and once between 17 and 21 years.
+Test all children once between 9 and 11 years and once between 17 and 21 years.
 For universal screening, non-fasting non-HDL cholesterol can be used.
 Assess for high risk at 24 months, and at 4, 6, 8, and 12-17 years of age.
 Children at big risk should be screened with a fasting lipid profile.

 Immunizations